 It gets cold in Russia in the winter!
 Studebaker US6 trucks were not only manufactured as cargo trucks but

 gallon water tankers, semi-tractors (6x4) and dump trucks.

 This undated four page brochure on Studebaker's contribution to the war

 effort would appear to be 1943.

-that is at the Champaign Aviation Museum in Urbana, OH and could end up
+that is at the Champaign Aviation Museum in Urbana, OH that will end up

-when she is fully restored to flying condition.
+when she is fully restored to flying condition by the Museum.